TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/S2/S2 Mini/README.md

 ## Hardware I2C Interface
 Any pin can *emulate* a *I2C* interface (or define additional ones).
 Only the *hardware I2C interface* uses optimized hardware that does not put load on the microcontroller and is faster.
-Here are the pins:

 | Pin | Label | Description |
 | --- | --- | --- |